- Our Philosophy

 The Framework for CCI’s Services: Inquiry, Research & Engagement (Asking, Answering & Involving)

 A framework is the essential structure, elements or components of something.
 Inquiry, research and engagement comprise the framework of CCI’s services.
 Inquiry refers to the act or instance of asking questions; research refers to the practice of finding answers to questions or interventions to problems using references; and engagement refers to the act of involving or participating in something (activities or exercises).
-These three core elements or components are the basis of CCI’s services that are intended to be interventions in community, criminal justice, educational, family, foster care, and organizational settings.
+These three core elements or components are the basis of CCI’s services that are intentional about promoting critical thinking and strategic planning.
+CCI’s services are intended to be interventions in community, criminal justice, academic, family, foster care, and organizational settings.
 CCI’s capacity building services supports artists, community workers, organizational staff, parents, social workers, teachers, and youth workers in various settings to empower the people with whom they work and for whom they are responsible.

 What’s the Problem?